Mephistos-ML/paranmr/docs/source/files.rst

 chemically meaningful labels e.g. ``Me1`` rather than the atomic labels ``H1``, ``H2``, ``H3``.
 Chemical labels
 can be repeated and serve to group atoms together for plotting and averaging purposes.

-Optionally, the user may also specify `mathmode <https://matplotlib.org/stable/users/explain/text/mathtext.html>`_ labels to be used when plotting data in ``matplotlib`` - these must be wrapped in ``$$``.
+Optionally, the user may also specify `mathtext <https://matplotlib.org/stable/users/explain/text/mathtext.html>`_ labels to be used when plotting data in ``matplotlib`` - these must be wrapped in ``$$``.

 This must be a ``.csv`` file containing a series of columns, each denoting a specific property (see below).